 Settlement Cove Lagoon

 One of the best Redcliffe attractions is Settlement Cove on the waterfront.
-Here all ages can safely swim in the man-made Lagoon/Pools.
-Picnics and BBQs are popular, as are the kid’s playground and it’s part of the walkway along the foreshore, people will walk between Sutton’s Beach and Redcliffe.
+Here, all ages can safely swim in the man-made Lagoon and pools.
+Picnics and BBQs are popular, as is the kids’ playground, which is part of the walkway along the foreshore.
+People will walk between Sutton’s Beach and Redcliffe.

-Lifeguards are on duty during the day, although it is open 24 hours.
-Parents should still keep their eyes on their kids at all times.
+Although the pool is open 24 hours a day, lifeguards are on duty during the day.
+Parents should still keep a close eye on their kids at all times.
 You can check if lifeguards are on duty here.

-There is a car park just along from the Cove that you access from the roundabout on the Redcliffe Parade.
+There is a car park just along from the Cove, which you can access from the roundabout on the Redcliffe Parade.

 Bee Gees Way

-One of the Redcliffe attractions that has an international link is the Bee Gees Way.
+One Redcliffe attraction with an international link is the Bee Gees Way.

-On the 14th of February 2013, the Bee Gees Way was opened, commemorating the work of the Brothers Gibb and how they got their start on the Peninsula.
-In 2015 Barry Gibb was here to witness the opening of Stage 2.
+On February 14, 2013, the Bee Gees Way was opened, commemorating the work of the Brothers Gibb and how they got their start on the Peninsula.
+In 2015, Barry Gibb was here to witness the opening of Stage 2.

 The Bee Gees Way is a celebration of the lives of the Brothers Gibb.
-It was on the Peninsula that their career began in the late 50s and early 60s.
+Their career began on the Peninsula in the late 1950s and early 1960s.

-Here you can wander down seeing photographs, album covers, a film and career highlights with their music playing.
-At the bay end, there are also statues of the brothers in their younger days and at their peak.
+Here, you can wander down and see photographs, album covers, a film, and career highlights with their music playing.
+At the bay end, there are also statues of the brothers in their younger days and at the peak of their careers.

-Light shows are on every night between 7 – 9.30 pm.
+Light shows are on every night between 7 pm and 9.30 pm.

 Watch the Sunrise over Moreton Bay